Sifiso Ngobeni

-Sifiso Ngobeni (born 8 February 1997) is a South African professional soccer player who plays as a left back for Mamelodi Sundowns and the South African national team.
+Sifiso Ngobeni (born 8 February 1997) is a South African professional soccer player who plays as a left back for AmaZulu on loan from Mamelodi Sundowns.
+He has been capped for the South African national team.

 Early life

 Ngobeni was born in and grew up in Mamelodi and grew up supporting Mamelodi Sundowns.

 Club career

 Ngobeni started his career at Bloemfontein Celtic in 2019, making his debut in a 0–0 draw with Chippa United on 21 September.
-He made 20 appearances during the 2019–20 season and 21 during the 2020–21 season..
+He made 20 appearances during the 2019–20 season and 21 during the 2020–21 season.
 In July 2021, Ngobeni signed for reigning Premier Division champions Mamelodi Sundowns on a five-year contract.

 International career

 Ngobeni represented South Africa at the 2021 COSAFA Cup, making 5 appearances as South Africa won the tournament.